File Controller

 • Sound-In: The stream channel number is configured with the physical channel of the sound card in the Sound Card Setup view.
 Duplicate channel assignments to microphones are indicated in orange.

-• Previous value: Offset measured during the previous calibration, displayed as comparison.
+• Previous value: Offset measured during the previous calibration, displayed as a comparison.

 • Current value: The offset measured during this calibration.

 • Compensation File: This is the File provided by the mic manufacturer, which will be used for magnitude curve correction.
-The current supported is a .txt file.
-The supported file format is attached here M4261-Microphone-4881.
+The current supported format is a .txt file.
+The supported file format is attached here: M4261-Microphone-4881.

 The type of the microphone element and the currently selected microphone within the element are indicated using an icon (green rectangle).